ciscoheat/simplest-sitegen/README.md

 - Pug options are listed [here](https://pugjs.org/api/reference.html)
 - Glob patterns are available [here](https://github.com/mrmlnc/fast-glob#pattern-syntax).

-## Any limitations?

-Sure, if you want to use a framework like Svelte, Vue, etc, you're better off using [Vite](https://vitejs.dev/).
-And if you want a more complete CMS/blog with advanced templating, look at the [jamstack generators](https://jamstack.org/generators/) again.
-But for non-complicated sites it should be fine, and you can even add some CMS capabilities with a [headless CMS](https://jamstack.org/headless-cms/).

 ## Server-side power with PHP

-Since PHP webhosting is cheap and easy, you can add powerful server-side capabilities to the site by parsing PHP files, while using the built-in PHP dev server to keep the hot reload capabilities.
+The easiest and cheapest way to add powerful server-side capabilities to Simplest is by parsing PHP files, using the built-in PHP dev server to keep the hot reload capabilities.
 Configure it like this:

 **simplest.config.js**